Saunders's gull

-Saunders's gull (Chroicocephalus saundersi) or the Chinese black-headed gull, is a species of gull in the family Laridae.

-It is found in China, Hong Kong, Japan, North Korea, South Korea, Macau, Russia, Taiwan, and Vietnam.
+Saunders's gull (Saundersilarus saundersi) or Chinese black-headed gull, is a species of gull in the family Laridae.
+It is found in China, Japan, North Korea, South Korea, Macau, Russia, Taiwan, and Vietnam.
 Its natural habitats are estuarine waters and intertidal marshes.
 As with many other gulls, it has traditionally been placed in the genus Larus, but based on phylogenetic work some have moved it to Chroicocephalus, while others argue it is sufficiently distinct for placement in the monotypic Saundersilarus.
+In 2023, this transfer was accepted by the International Ornithologists' Union.

-It is threatened by habitat loss.
+It is threatened by habitat loss, particularly by conversion of saltmarsh to agricultural land or fish farms, and industrial development including oil extraction.
 One of its few remaining strongholds are the Yancheng Coastal Wetlands, which hosts about 20% of the world's population.

-The Saunders's gull is named after the British ornithologist Howard Saunders.
+Saunders's gull is named after the British ornithologist Howard Saunders.

 Description

 This is a very small species of gull with a length of just 33 cm and, among gulls, only the little gull is smaller.
 Adults have a black hood and nape during the breeding season.
-It is very pale with a white body, pale grey wings and a narrow black tail band.
-The legs and short bill are black and the body is squat.
+It is very pale with a white body and tail, pale grey wings.
 Non-breeding birds have a mottled grey hood and nape, and white-tipped wings with black markings on the primaries.
+Immatures are distinguished by having a narrow black tail band and some dark mottling on the upperwing.
+The legs are dark red-brown, and the short bill is black; the body is squat.

 Distribution and habitat

 Saunders's gull breeds in eastern China and the west coast of Korea.
-It breeds in saltmarshes dominated by the seepweed (Suaeda glauca).
+It breeds in saltmarshes dominated by the Suaeda species Suaeda glauca.
 It overwinters in southern China, Hong Kong, Macau, Taiwan, South Korea, southwestern Japan and Vietnam.
 Its winter habitats are estuaries and aquaculture ponds and some populations move inland to lakes and marshes.